Clinton-Davis/chow/README.md

 ```

-:point_left:
+**Category Drop-Down Menu**
-I had a issue with using `<a>`(hyperlink tags) in the catogerys drop down menu in the Nav Bar, becuase it uses `href`.
-The only way to get it into flask is with [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) `{{url_for}}` and could not pass through a `value` for each item. `<a>` Do not support the `value` atereboot.
-I would have to make a differant route for every catogery listed.
-I wanted to include 'Chefs and Servings' into the drop down menu.
-Giveing the user a couple more sorting options.
+I had an issue with using `<a>`(hyperlink tags) in the category drop-down menu in the Navigation bar because it uses `href`.
+The only way to get it into flask is with [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) `{{url_for}}` and could not pass through a `value` for each item. `<a>` Do not support the `value` attribute.
+I would have to take a different route for every category listed.
+I wanted to include 'Chefs and Servings' into the drop-down menu.
+Giving the user a couple more sorting options.

-> I decided to go with a form drop down menu with a `select` and `options`. this way I would only need 3 route: one for the catogerys, one for 'Chefs', and one Servings.
+> I decided to go with a form drop-down menu with a `select` and `options`.
+This way I would only need 3 route: one for the category, one for 'Chefs', and one for Servings.
-> To get the Chefs and Sevings I used a `if` statment to check if 'chef' or 'servings' where selected, and sent to the right route.
-The `else` of the statment would go to the 'catorgerys' route.
+> To check if Chefs and Servings were selected.
+I used an `if` statement to select to the right route.
+The `else` of the statement would go to the category's route.

 ```python
 if cat_search == "chef":